 Check youth’s temperature.

 If performing a temperature check on several youth, put on a clean pair of gloves before taking the temperature of each youth and thoroughly clean the thermometer between each check.
 If disposable or non-contact thermometers are used and the screener did not have physical contact with an individual, gloves do not need to be changed before the next check.
-Because non-contact infrared thermometers not touch skin, the risk of cross- infection is low and probe covers do not need to be disinfected or thrown away, unless they come in contact with the skin.
+Because non-contact infrared thermometers should not touch skin, the risk of cross- infection is low and probe covers do not need to be disinfected or thrown away, unless they come in contact with the skin.

 Remove and discard PPE.